 Now that you know how the Fletcher Capstan table came to be what it is today, wouldn’t you like to know about the maker himself?
 David Fletcher is a renowned designer with over 30 years of experience in the furnishings industry.
 Starting off small as a dealer of antique furniture, he picked up the skills of shaping wood quite naturally.

-Fletcher began his capstan table project in 1997 and has continually improved its functioning and design to make the table how it is now.
+Fletcher began his Capstan table project in 1997 and has continually improved its functioning and design to make the table how it is now.
 During the entire process, he also developed his skills in mechanical engineering, which we believe gave him more understanding of the craft.
 Fletcher Tables is a global name today, having some of the finest craftsmen in the world.

 How much does the table cost?

 Now, to answer the question you have probably been waiting for since starting to read this article.
-Even if we asked you to make an educated guess about the Fletcher Capstan’s prize, it’s very likely that you would get it wrong.
+Even if we asked you to make an educated guess about Fletcher Capstan’s prize, it’s very likely that you would get it wrong.

 So, what’s the price?